Exmark Z Turf Equipment Backyard Life

 Jump to Recipe Print Recipe

-If you have been wondering how to cook a beef brisket, we have the recipe and video for you.
-Greg Mrvich from Ballistic BBQ shows you a no-fail way to create a mouth watering brisket that the whole family will love.
+If you’ve been wondering how to cook a beef brisket, we have the recipe for you!
+Greg Mrvich from Ballistic BBQ shows you a no-fail way to create a mouthwatering brisket that the whole family’ll love.

-To give you a hint of how he goes about things, Mrvich starts with a 10- to 18-pound beef brisket.
-Mrvich suggests seasoning it liberally with the beef rub of your choice.
-Or, he also offers up a quick salt, garlic and black pepper mix.
+Giving you a hint for how he makes the magic happen, Mrvich starts with a 10- to 18-pound beef brisket.
+To kick off the cook, he uses a custom marinade that he injects once every square inch throughout the entire brisket.
+And, to cover every part of the meat, he alternates the injections with and against the grain.
+He suggests seasoning it liberally with the beef rub of your choice.
+Or, he also offers up a quick salt, garlic, and black pepper mix.

-When it’s time to cook the brisket, place the meat so that the fat-cap is in the direction of the heat source to protect it.
+When it’s time to cook, place the meat with the fat-cap in the direction of the heat source to protect it.
 Then, close your cooker lid and let it cook until “the bark has set.”
-In other words, says Mrvich, the seasoning is no longer a paste, and is firm enough so that you can’t scrape it off with your fingernail.
+In other words, says Mrvich, the seasoning is firm enough so that you can’t scrape it off with your fingernail.

 At this point, the brisket should have a nice mahogany color.
 Remove it from the pit and wrap it—along with a little beef broth—tightly in two sheets of aluminum foil.
 Then, place the brisket back on the pit.

 Continue cooking the brisket until either a meat probe or toothpick can be pushed into the meat and removed with little to no resistance.
 It should feel almost like it’s going into warm butter, says Mrvich.
-At that point, the brisket is finished cooking.
+At this point, it’s time to finish up the brisket.
 Pull it off the grill, vent the foil, and let it rest for about 30 minutes prior to slicing.
-Now, it’s simply time to kick back and enjoy the fruits of your labor.
+Now, it’s simply time to kick back and enjoy the (tasty) fruits of your labor.

 How to Cook a Brisket with Ballistic BBQ